allebone/help.omni.af.mil/docs/PEX/Ops.md

 1. Select the binder in the Binder Directory.
 2. Either select the observation to be deleted and click on the Delete button at the top of the Observations grid or right-click on the observation and select Delete from the pop-up context menu.
-3. In the Warning dialog, select OK.
+3. In the Warning dialog, select `OK`.

 ## FCIF